yawarhussain7/CSCE155-C-Lab02/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?

+Please enter the base of a triangle: 3
+Please enter the height of a triangle: 4
+The area is 0.000000 square units

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?